How to Detect Basement Drainage Problems

 Can I detect basement drainage problems without digging?

 Yes.
-Most drainage issues can be identified through observation, pattern tracking, and exterior inspection.
-Watching how water behaves during rainfall and checking grading, gutters, and soil conditions can provide clear answers without excavation.
+Many drainage issues can be identified through observation, pattern tracking, and exterior inspection.
+Watching how water behaves during rainfall and checking grading, gutters, downspouts, and soil conditions can provide clear evidence without excavation.

 How can I tell if gutters are causing basement moisture?